RebelToolbox/RebelDocumentation/tutorials/3d/procedural_geometry/arraymesh.rst

     var surface_array = []

 This will be the array that we keep our surface information in - it will hold all the arrays of data that the surface needs.
-Godot will expect it to be of size ``Mesh.ARRAY_MAX``, so resize it accordingly.
+Rebel Engine will expect it to be of size ``Mesh.ARRAY_MAX``, so resize it accordingly.

 .. tabs::